NAFSA: Association of International Educators

 NAFSA: Association of International Educators is a non-profit organisation for professionals related to international education, including administrators, education abroad providers, international student advisors, and English as Second Language administrators.
 It currently serves over 10,000 educators worldwide

 European Association for International Education (EAIE)

-Forum on Study Abroad is a non-profit organisation which is recognised by the U.S. Department of Justice and the Federal Trade Commission for the field of education abroad.
-It is the only organization whose exclusive purpose is to serve the field of education abroad.
+The Forum on Education Abroad is a non-profit organisation which is recognised by the U.S. Department of Justice and the Federal Trade Commission for the field of education abroad.
+It is the only organisation whose exclusive purpose is to serve the field of education abroad.

 British Council Going Global

 Going Global is an annual conference organised by the British Council.
 It serves as an open forum for global leaders of international education to discuss issues facing the international education community.
 Each year Going Global attracts over 1,000 registered attendees from all over the world, who represent education sectors and a variety of other industries with perspectives on international education.
 (Source: British Council Going Global Conference).